rich98/redhat_ubuntu_audit/README.md

 # redhat_ubuntu_audit
-# needs to be run as sudo in older linux versions you have to be root (su) if the user is not in the sudo group
+# needs to be run as sudo in older Linux versions you have to be root (su) if the user is not in the sudo group
-# For detailes info see data natrix.pdf
+# For details info see data natrix.pdf

 What is being audited?
 Static Hostname